A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: The numerical method

 \section{The numerical method}

 We approximate the solution to the model equations by the finite-element method using linear basis functions.
-For more information about this method we refer to \cite{VanKan}.
-Multiplying the partial differential equations \eqref{eq1}, \eqref{eq2} and \eqref{eq3} by a test function $\v$, integration over the domain and the application of Gau{\ss}' theorem results in the following equations, where $z = z_i$; $J = J_i$ and $R = R_i$ for readability.
+For more information about this method we refer to Van Kan et al. \cite{VanKan}.
+We multiply the equations \eqref{PDE_c}-\eqref{PDE_e} by a test function $\varphi(x,t)\in H_0^1$, integrate over the domain of computation $\Omega$ (integration by parts), apply the application of the Gauss' theorem, and apply the Leibniz-Reynold\rq{}s transport theorem.

-Application of the product rule for differentiation and Leibniz-Reynold's transport theorem results in the following variational forms.